pyloid/docs/guides/keyboard-shotcuts.md

 ## Adding and Managing Shortcuts

-This section explains how to add and manage keyboard shortcuts in a Tauri application.
+This section explains how to add and manage keyboard shortcuts in a Pyloid application.

 ### Adding Shortcuts